 Cover for your legal costs and compensation

 As a self-employed professional, you may not be sure whether you need public liability insurance or not.
-If you think you do, you may be confused about what level of cover to buy.
+If you think you do need it, you may be confused about what level of cover to buy.

-Public liability Insurance covers the cost of claims should your business activities result in the injury of a client, contractor or member of the public (including clients) arising out of bodily injury or property damage incurred as a result of your work.
+Public liability insurance covers you in the event that you are sued for damages by a member of the public (including clients) arising out of bodily injury or property damage incurred as a result of your work.
 You may also benefit from the protection of a freelance public liability policy to cover you against property damage when working in a client’s home, office or business property.

 Specialised self-employed liability will cover you for the legal costs incurred in defending the claim and the costs you may need to pay as compensation to the person making a claim.

 Why do I need it?

 As a self-employed professional, you undoubtedly have customers or clients of some variety.
 If one of these were to, for example, visit your office for a meeting, and trip over on a loose piece of carpet, they may claim that the injury sustained had left them unable to work.
 That client could sue you for compensation as you have a duty to ensure the environment in which you work poses no harm to members of the public.

 Even if you do not have clients visiting you, you may go to see clients at their workplace.
 If you caused an accident in a client's office, such as spilling a cup of coffee over a computer or leaving laptop cables across a pathway causing someone to trip, you could be liable for any damage or injury caused.